wolgwang1729/Vulcan-16/readme.md

 - **Project3**: Developing sequential logic elements like program counter and registers of various sizes.
 - **Project4**: Writing assembly programs for the Hack computer.
 - **Project5**: Integrating all components into a working computer.
+- **Project6**: Developing an assembler to translate assembly language programs into machine code.

 # Hardware Components
 ## List and Description of All Hardware Components